Nome 2020 Registration is now open:

 The total cost of the four day Nome field trip is $2,900.00.
 There is no single supplement.The trip cost does not include airfare or meals.
 A $1,500.00 deposit is required upon registration.
 The balance of $1,400.00, is due March 23, 2020 for all trips.
 If you cancel, I will encourage you to find your replacement.
 If a replacement cannot be found, all payments will be placed in a YBT client account for use in 15 months.
 If the funds are not use in there entirety they will be forfeited.

-Nome Field trip: Arriving in Nome the evening of June 2, 2020 ending with your departing evening flight on June 5th to Anchorage.
+Nome Field trip: Arriving in Nome the late morning of June 2, 2020 ending with your departing evening flight on June 5th to Anchorage.
 The evening flight to Anchorage may require an overnight room if no evening air flights are available.
 This room is not covered in the trip fee.

-Starting on June 6, 2020 Barrow Field trip begins with a 7:15 AM flight. on June 10th. and finishes with the noon flight to Anchorage on June 13th.
-Group 2 starts with your arrival on the noon flight on June 13th. and finishes on June 16th with the evening flight to Anchorage.
+Starting on June 6, 2020 Barrow Field trip begins with a 7:15 AM flight and finishes with the 5PM flight to Anchorage on June 9th.
+Group 2 starts with your arrival on June 9th. and finishes on June 11th with the 5PM flight to Anchorage.

 Barrow Is OPEN FOR REGISTRATION.